 Micro e-mini futures are micro contracts within the futures market.
 Micro e-mini contracts are 1/10th the size of a classic e-mini contact.
 When the CME Group released this new contract, it didn’t get the hype that the product deserves.
-In fact, the implications of what micro e-mini futures allow regular traders to do is nothing short of phenomenal.
+In fact, the implications of what micro e-mini futures allow regular traders to do are nothing short of phenomenal.

-What Are Micro E-Mini Futures
+What Are Micro E-Mini Futures?

 Micro e-mini contracts represent the same high-quality products available in the futures market but at a 10th of the size.
-This allows those with a lower amount of capital to start an active trading business in the futures market.
+This allows those with a lower capital to start an active trading business in the futures market.

 Benefits of Trading Micro E-Mini Futures

 So if you’re interested in trading micro contracts, of course, you want to know the benefits associated with trading them.
-Here are some key reasons that we love micro e-mini futures, and why we think you will too.
+Here are some key reasons that we love micro e-mini futures and why we think you will too.

 No Reason to be Trading Full Size Contracts